Fitness to dive: Asthma

 In the past, asthma was generally considered a contraindication for diving due to theoretical concern about an increased risk for pulmonary barotrauma and decompression sickness.
-The conservative approach was to arbitrarily disqualify asthmatics from diving.
+The conservative approach arbitrarily disqualified asthmatics from diving.
 This has not stopped asthmatics from diving, and experience in the field and data in the current literature do not support this dogmatic approach.
 Asthma has a similar prevalence in divers as in the general population.

-The theoretical concern for asthmatic divers is that pulmonary obstruction, air trapping and hyperinflation may increase risk for pulmonary barotrauma, and the diver may be exposed to environmental factors that increase the risk of bronchospasm and the development of an acute asthmatic attack which could lead to panic and drowning.
+The theoretical concern for asthmatic divers is that pulmonary obstruction, air trapping, and hyperinflation may increase risk for pulmonary barotrauma, and the diver may be exposed to environmental factors that increase the risk of bronchospasm and the development of an acute asthmatic attack which could lead to panic and drowning.
 As of 2016, there is no epidemiological evidence for an increased relative risk of pulmonary barotrauma, decompression sickness or death among divers with asthma.
-This evidence only accounts for asthmatics with mild disease and the actual risk for severe or uncontrolled asthmatics, may be higher.
+This evidence only accounts for asthmatics with mild disease and the actual risk for severe or uncontrolled asthmatics may be higher.